Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills

 where $\phi$ is a massless scalar field, $R$ the Ricci scalar, and ${\square}\equiv g^{\mu\nu}\nabla_\mu\nabla_\nu$ the covariant d'Alembertian.
 As shown in Ref.~\cite{andp}, Eq.~(\ref{confact}) is invariant under the conformal transformations of ${g}_{\mu\nu}$ and $\phi$ as follows,

+where $\Omega(x)$ is the scale factor which is an arbitrary smooth function and respects the asymptotic structure of spacetimes.
 In our following contexts, $g_{\mu\nu}$ will describe a EPYM black hole, the scale factor $\Omega^{2}(x)$ will properly be chosen due to the conformal invariance, and thus the metric ${\tilde{g}}_{\mu\nu}$ which describes a family of conformally related EPYM black holes will be determined by Eq.~(\ref{hatmetrictrans}).